votamrima/site/_pages/about.md

 Welcome, dear guest.

 You can not find here any tutorials or learning materials.
 All posts here I use as wiki for personal needs.
 Of course, if you find something usefull, you are welcome to use it.
-However, please, take into consideration that there are some mistakes in posts too.
+However, please, take into consideration that there are able to be mistakes in posts.
+I do not review texts during writing.

+Thank you.